microsoft/fluentui/packages/react-components/react-teaching-popover-preview/docs/Spec.md

 #### TeachingPopoverBody

-This body section encapsulates a standardized media slot, with short/medium/tall size settings via mediaLength prop (TeachingPopoverBodyMediaLength type).
+This body section encapsulates a standardized media slot, with short/medium/tall size settings via mediaLength prop.
 It also acts as a boundary for pages within a TeachingPopoverCarousel, and will be paginated based on this encapsulation.

 ## Accessibility